-- 1) The student is required to follow the clinical affiliate's written exposure control plan. - 2) The student is highly encouraged to receive the Hepatitis B vaccine and vaccination series as outlined in the Physical Examination Form.

-- 3) If the student is exposed during his/her clinical rotation, he/she must report the exposure to the clinical instructor and follow up procedures regarding post-exposure evaluation and follow-up. - 4) The student is required to adhere to the warning labels. - 5) Students are required to purchase eye protection at their own expense; the clinical affiliate provides protective equipment such as gloves, gowns, and other required devices at no cost. - 6) The clinical affiliate will maintain extensive confidential medical records for individuals receiving an occupational exposure and retain such records for at least the duration of education plus 30 years.
+- 1) Preventatively.
+The student is required to follow the clinical affiliate's written exposure control plan. - 2) Vaccinations.
+The student is highly encouraged to receive the Hepatitis B vaccine and vaccination series as outlined in the Physical Examination Form - 3) Warning Labels.
+The student is required to adhere to the warning labels. - 4) Personal Protective Equipment (PPE).
+Students are required to purchase eye protection at their own expense; the clinical affiliate provides protective equipment such as gloves, gowns, and other required devices at no cost. - 5) Post-Exposure.
+If the student is exposed during his/her clinical rotation, he/she must report the exposure to the clinical instructor and follow up procedures regarding post-exposure evaluation and follow-up. - 6) Documentation.
+The clinical affiliate will maintain extensive confidential medical records for individuals receiving an occupational exposure and retain such records for at least the duration of education plus 30 years.